 JM: This was intentional.
 It has to do with the suit attributing meaning with the cue word on the cards.
 The cue word is not absolute by definition.
 There is an energetic direction that moves and changes with the meaning of the suit it comes from as well as the association to the other cards in the spread.
 Each card and each word becomes a color and stroke to the painting of the reading.
 This is why computers really cannot do Tarot readings though many have tried and I also have my Quest Tarot on the iPhone.

 If you do the math for a reading you will find that the odds of a certain specific set of cards is in the billions to one.
 And that makes it impossible for a computer program to be large enough to encompass all the possible subtleties that occur with a spread.

 This is why I shy away from the idea of being a “Tarot Reader” and instead consider myself a Psychic that uses the Tarot as a point of focus.
 The cards twist and bend to give the subtle message of what is going on energetically.
 And it is our job to interpret that message as a clear filter.

-Stay tuned for Part II of this interview …
+Addendum: I regret that Part II of this interview never happened.